tryjumping/dose-response/design.md

 36. The threshold for Desperation depends on the Will
 37. The threshold for Panic depends on the Nerve
 38.

+4. The PC cannot move or see past Closed Doors
+5. The PC can move into ("bump") the Closed Door to open it
+6. The PC can move and see past Open Doors
+7. The PC can descend into the level below by bumping into the Down Stairs
+8. The PC can ascend into the level up by bumping into the Up Stairs
+9. There are no Up Stairs on the first level
+10. There are single Down Stairs on every level
+11. There are Up Stairs on every level at the same position as the Down Stairs on the level above

 The Formulae